How to Know if You Have Social Anxiety – and What to Do About This

 Social anxiety disorder is a common mental health condition.
 Unlike introversion and shyness, social anxiety can lead to debilitating symptoms that prevent you from living the personal and professional life you want to.

-As with other forms of anxiety, it can be effectively managed with therapy, medical support and at-home techniques including writing and breathing exercises.
-Seeking advice is the first step in managing your symptoms, and is something you should certainly be proud of.
+As with other forms of anxiety, it can be effectively managed with therapy, medical support, and at-home techniques, including writing and breathing exercises.
+Calmerry offer resources and professional guidance that can be pivotal in your journey to wellness.
+Seeking advice is the first step in managing your symptoms and is something you should certainly be proud of.